iamiancliff/ecommerce-database/README.md

-# 🇰🇪 Kenyan E-commerce Database Design
+# E-commerce Database Design

-A comprehensive MySQL database schema tailored for a Kenyan e-commerce platform.
+A comprehensive MySQL database schema tailored for an e-commerce platform.
-Built as a peer group project, this design reflects real-world products, local brands, and pricing in KES.
+Built as a peer group project, this design reflects real-world products, local brands, and pricing.

 ---